U Should've Known Better: Background

+Production and release

 Monica penned the song along with Harold Lilly and longtime contributor Jermaine Dupri, while production on the track was helmed by Dupri and Bryan Michael Cox.
 "U Should've Known Better" was mixed by Phil Tan with further assistance from Dupri and John Horesco IV.
 William Odum played the guitar, while recording at the SouthSide Studios in Atlanta, Georgia was overseen Brian Frye.
 He was assisted by Tadd Mingo, and Javier Valeverde.
 A sultry ballad, the lyrics of the song deal with misunderstandings in a relationship, which conduce to doubts about love's veracity.
 Nonetheless Monica, as the female protagonist, promises her man she'll stay with him, singing lines like: "It don't matter if you're up, matter if you're down, either way I'm gonna be around."
 When the US release of All Eyez on Me was shelved, the song was one out of five original records that were transferred into its new version, After the Storm.
 Although a duet with DMX, "Don't Gotta Go Home", was expected be released as the album's fourth single at times, "U Should've Known Better" eventually replaced original plans.